huginn/huginn/README.md

 #### Here are some of the things that you can do with Huginn:

 * Track the weather and get an email when it's going to rain (or snow) tomorrow ("Don't forget your umbrella!")
-* List terms that you care about and receive email when their occurrence on Twitter changes.
-(For example, want to know when something interesting has happened in the world of Machine Learning?
-Huginn will watch the term "machine learning" on Twitter and tell you when there is a spike in discussion.)
+* List terms that you care about and receive email when their occurrence on X changes.
+The Xquik Search Agent can watch public posts without a connected X account.
 * Watch for air travel or shopping deals
-* Follow your project names on Twitter and get updates when people mention them
+* Follow your project names on X through Xquik and get updates when people mention them
 * Scrape websites and receive email when they change
-* Connect to HipChat, FTP, IMAP, Jabber, JIRA, MQTT, nextbus, Pushbullet, Pushover, RSS, Bash, Slack, StubHub, translation APIs, Twilio, Twitter, and Weibo, to name a few.
+* Connect to HipChat, FTP, IMAP, Jabber, JIRA, MQTT, nextbus, Pushbullet, Pushover, RSS, Bash, Slack, StubHub, translation APIs, Twilio, Twitter, Xquik, and Weibo, to name a few.
 * Send digest email with things that you care about at specific times during the day
 * Track counts of high frequency events and send an SMS within moments when they spike, such as the term "san francisco emergency"
 * Send and receive WebHooks